blockhead123/better-scrollorama/README.md

     + object : element you can use either id class or anything else Default : '.scene'

+* 'itemName' : name of item element

+    Parameters :
+    + object : element you can use either id class or anything else Default : '.item'

 * 'parentBox' : is used to detect the parent of the plugin. used for validating the height of each of the scenes.

     Parameters :